Arthur L. Irving Entrepreneurship Centre

 • Collaborate with students from across Atlantic Canada from various faculties and disciplines.

-At the end of the Sprint, businesses choose winning teams: first-place winners get $1,000, second place get $700, and third place get $300
+At the end of the Sprint, businesses choose winning teams: first-place winners are awarded $1,000, second place and third place are awarded $500 each worth of products/services from the featured business.

 Benefits